mckoss/firebase-checkin/README.md

 $ run-browser-test    # Starts a web server - and opens the browser-test.
 ```

-If you just want to run the web application:
+If you just want to run the web application from localhost:

 ```
 $ firebase serve